 By Nicole Hallett

-Nicole Hallett is assistant clinical professor of law at the University at Buffalo School of Law.
+Nicole Hallett is an assistant clinical professor of law and director of the Community Justice Clinic at the UB School of Law.